HexHive/OSTEP-slides/21-locking.md

 ---

-# Difference parallelism and concurrency
+# Threads: Executions context

-* Threads are independent execution contexts scheduled in a single address space
+* Threads are independent execution context
+* Similar to processes

+. . .

+* Except that they share the same address space

+. . .

+* Why do we need threads?

+. . .

+* CPUs run very fast, they might get blocked for fetching data
+* Multiples of CPUs are available that can do a job in parallel

+# For parallelism and concurrency

-* Parallelism: multiple threads (or processes) working on a single task using multiple CPU cores
+* **Parallelism**: multiple threads (or processes) working on a single task using multiple CPU cores
-* Concurrency: tasks can start, run, and complete in overlapping time periods, e.g., through time multiplexing by interleaving their executions, or through parallelism when they are executed at the same time
+* **Concurrency**: tasks can start, run, and complete in overlapping time periods, e.g., through time multiplexing by interleaving their executions, or through parallelism when they are executed at the same time